cake-lab/Mobile-AR-Depth-Estimation/README.md

 The official repository for Mobile AR Depth Estimation: Challenges &amp; Prospects (HotMobile24)

+For all the evaluation results and the ARKitScenes dataset.
+So for downloading and preporcessing the ARKitScenes dataset, please run the this notebook [ARKitScenes](/Analysis//notebooks/ARKitScenes/download_preprocess.ipynb).

 ## ZoeDepth

 For more details, please refer to the Zoedepth <a href="https://github.com/isl-org/ZoeDepth">Github repository</a> and <a href="https://arxiv.org/abs/2302.12288">paper</a>.